happy-mario/happy-mario.github.io/Resume.md

 #### My first GitHub project, just a silly little thing I hope someone uses
 <h3><a href="https://github.com/happy-mario/Advisory_Email-Website_Bot/blob/main/README.md" target="_blank">Work in progress!!
 Advisry snack bot:</a></h3>

+### My second email bot:
+#### this is going to send an email to the person in my school advisory that has to bring in snack on the day they have snack.
+I am using smptplib for the email and im not entirely sure what im doing for the whole name part.
+### Update 1:
-#### Update 1: got the email stuff workn' n dat right but like the 'ole bliming people part is not up workn' init.
+#### got the email stuff workn' n dat right but like the 'ole bliming people part is not up workn' init.
+I'm going to set the name variable to be the person's name so it makes it easier for me, as I will use the same variable to send the email.